No Motivation To Train After A Big Race? Try This Proven Strategy

-When we create peak experiences for ourselves, we feel joy, happiness, fulfilment and motivation to do even more.
+When we create peak experiences for ourselves, we feel joy, happiness, fulfilment and motivation to train and do even more.
 That is because peak experiences push us to the edge and force to reflect, learn and adapt.
 And creating those is very much in our control.

 Having a purpose that’s bigger than any particular workout or a race makes an athlete feel he or she advances in life – comes closer to achieving lifetime goals/dreams or contributes to other people’s lives.
 It helps to see things in perspective and – in a way – acts as a heading to stick to.
 What is all that fitness for, really?
 And is it worth making sacrifices for?
 Answers to these questions will help determine whether the lifestyle and fitness are sustainable in the long term – far beyond competitive career.

 So, the first step is to ask yourself What was it that drove me to start exercising in the first place? and think of a specific thing you can visualize.
 Was it running the marathon that takes place in a couple of months?
 Or taking an entry examination to become a Baywatch lifeguard?
 Maybe traveling to China to learn Kung-Fu?
 If you have the visual – good.
 Picture it, feel it and, most importantly, focus on it.
 If it helps, write it on a piece of paper and put it in your wallet.
 This shall serve as a vision for you and will create motivation to train.

 When we are brave to admit to ourselves what we want the whole universe will help us achieve that.